alibaba/bifrostui/packages/bui-core/src/Tag/index.en-US.md

 ## combination

-In addition to individual tags, you can also combine them`TagGroup`implement combination labels for items.
+In addition to a single tag tag, you can also combine the 'TagGroup' component to achieve combined tags.

 ```tsx
 import { Stack, Tag, TagGroup } from '@bifrostui/react';